rajisbossbd-hub/telegram-lead-outreach-agent-bot/README.md

 env

+##
 API_ID=12345678
 API_HASH=your_telegram_api_hash_here
 BOT_TOKEN=your_botfather_token_here
 SUPER_ADMIN_ID=your_telegram_numeric_id

-🛡️ Disclaimer
+⚠️ Important Disclaimer & Safety Guidelines
+1. Operational Safety & Account Protection
+Recommended Daily Limit: To prevent algorithmic rate limits (PeerFlood) and safeguard your Telegram accounts, it is strongly recommended not to exceed 10 direct messages per account per day to unfamiliar users.
+Account Rotation: For large-scale campaigns, connect multiple sender accounts.
+The bot is designed to distribute messages evenly across all connected numbers via round-robin rotation.
+Warm-Up Period: New or freshly registered Telegram accounts should be properly warmed up before launching automated outreach or joining high-volume live streams.
+System Flexibility: Rate limits and cooldown timers are recommendations based on Telegram's anti-spam heuristics, not strict software limitations.
+2. Legal & Fair Use Notice
-This software is developed for legitimate outreach, community management, and marketing research.
-Users must comply with Telegram's Terms of Service and local privacy regulations.
-The authors are not responsible for any misuse.
+Educational & Research Purpose: This software is developed for legitimate marketing research, community management, group administration, and authorized outreach only.
+Compliance with Telegram Terms of Service: Users are strictly responsible for complying with Telegram's Terms of Service and any applicable local communication laws or regulations regarding automated messaging.
+Limitation of Liability: The developers, contributors, and maintainers of TeleOmni Agent Bot assume no responsibility or liability for:
+Account restrictions, temporary cooldowns (PeerFlood), or permanent bans resulting from aggressive use or unsolicited spamming.
+Any direct, indirect, incidental, or consequential damages arising from the use or misuse of this software.
+Non-Affiliation: This project is an independent open-source tool and is not endorsed by, affiliated with, or officially connected to Telegram FZ-LLC or any of its subsidiaries.